Rolls-Royce Trent 1000: Development

-Rolls-Royce Trent 1000 TEN
+Trent 1000 TEN

 Rolls-Royce designed an improved version targeting at least 2% better fuel burn than the current Trent 1000 Package C. The company claims to offer up to 3% lower fuel burn than the competition.

-By May 2015, Rolls claims it helps reduce the GEnx dominance of the Boeing 787 engine market, with 42% of newly declared engine orders going to the Trent.
+By May 2015, Rolls claims it helps reduce the General Electric GEnx dominance of the Boeing 787 engine market, with 42% of newly declared engine orders going to the Trent.

 In early 2018, of 1277 orders, 681 selected GE (%), 420 Rolls-Royce (%) and 176 were undecided (%).

-It features a scaled version of the Airbus A350's Trent XWB-84 compressor, and Advance3 core technology.
+It features a scaled version of the Airbus A350's Rolls-Royce Trent XWB-84 compressor, and Advance3 core technology.

 Fuel burn is reduced through its improved intermediate pressure compressor where the rear stages spin at higher speeds.

-Three blisk stages were introduced in the new compressor and 75% of its parts are new or changed from the 1000.
+Three blisk stages were introduced in the new compressor and 75% of its parts are new or changed from the Package B and C Trent 1000.

 The engine first ran in mid-2014.

 Rolls-Royce initially hoped to certify the Trent TEN before the end of 2015, and to enter service in late 2016.

 Revising a weight-saving feature called 'banded stators' and other design issues delayed FAA Part 33 engine certification.

 It was certified by the EASA in July 2016.

 It first flew on a Boeing 787 on 7 December 2016.

 Rolls-Royce will provide the TEN as its engine option for the 787 from 2017.

 Meeting smoke-emissions limits at landing and takeoff mode points but not at certain thrusts, in August 2017 Rolls-Royce asked the FAA for a temporary exemption through 2019 to develop a modification.

 Smoke-emissions limits are met per EASA standards but not at all thrusts as required by FAA.

 European LCC Norwegian Air, Singaporean carrier Scoot and Air New Zealand took delivery of Trent 1000 TEN-powered 787s in November 2017, with the first commercial service on the 23rd.

+All the Trent 1000 TEN engines will be converted to Trent 1000 XE engines by the end of 2027 through a swap of the high-pressure (HP) module.